pippinbarr/SNAKISMS/process/SNAKES.md

 ***everything behaves randomly according to its ‘nature’, maybe on some cycle***

-### Determinist
-An easy one I think… a pre-mapped set of moves and outcomes that just plays itself each time you go through.
-No input from the player.
-Apple positioning needs to be determinist too.

-***no input, always the same sequence (though see anarchist…)***

 ### Dualism
 Two snakes, one a ghostly mind snake, you control both